If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

 - Or, you could stay closer to town and kayak our biggest river, the Cumberland.
 The view of downtown Nashville from the water is worth seeing.
 Contact River Queen Voyages.

-- Nashville’s Farmer’s Market is so fun to stroll through and filled with great places to eat.
+- Nashville’s Farmer’s Market is so fun to stroll through and is filled with great places to eat.
 It is also adjacent to Bicentennial Park, which is a lovely 11-acre city park for a stroll or jog.

 Music (before the late-night music):